WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

    marginalized identities in a positive light”

 3. Encourage feedback.
-We will request and monitor community feedback on the terms in this list (without indavertently exposing anyone to the list) to make sure it meets the expectations of our users.
+We will request and monitor community feedback on the terms in this list (without inadvertently exposing anyone to the list) to make sure it meets the expectations of our users.

 ## Open questions for reviewers